nttcom/zeek-parser-CIFS-NBNS-COM/README_en.md

-# Zeek-Parser-NBNS
+# Zeek-Parser-CIFS-NBNS-COM

 ## Overview

-Zeek-Parser-NBNS is a Zeek plug-in that can analyze communication using NBNS.
+Zeek-Parser-CIFS-NBNS-COM is a Zeek plug-in that can analyze communication using NetBios Protocol.

 ## Usage